veljkoilic/various-hacky-projects/README.md

-## Message spammer
+## Desktop Image Flood
-Python script that, after a small delay, types out text from spam-text.txt line by line, hitting enter after each line.
+Batch script that continuously downloads a scary image flooding the whole desktop.